From Google Ads to Facebook Ads, we've managed millions of PPC spend. Follow our strategies to help generate more conversions for your contractor.

 For most contractors, this return on ad spend wouldn't be acceptable.
 Sadly, we often see this type of ROAS when jumping into new client accounts.

-To improve the situation, you hire a paid ads company to modify your campaign settings, ad creatives, and landing page experience.
+To improve the situation, you hire a paid advertising firm to modify your campaign settings, ad creatives, and landing page experience.

 Let's assume those improvements bring your conversion rate up from 1% to 2%.
 That means for every 100 visits to your website you now sell 2 products.
 This is twice the return on ad spend!
 You might be profitable now selling that product or service, if your margins are good.